Chapter 24:

 -

-If someone wants a cash-out refinance, typically where the homeowner’s property has appreciated (e.g., the property was purchased for 400K three years ago and the property values went up 25% so now it is worth 500K), and you want to take out funds for home improvements, debt consolidation or other reasons.
+If someone wants a VA cash out refinance, typically where the homeowner’s property has appreciated (e.g., the property was purchased for 400K three years ago and the property values went up 25% so now it is worth 500K), and you want to take out funds for home improvements, debt consolidation or other reasons.
 (See Chapter 22: The Cash-Out VA Refinance vs. An Equity Line for in-depth detail on financing options.)

 It’s very common for a buyer to purchase a property with a fixed rate and then come up with a list of objections as to why they will not refinance to a lower rate.
 Unfortunately, many of these objections are “self-invented myths” that prevent our VA borrowers from improving their financial situation.
 Often the improvements can be life changing with respect to properly managing their finances.